kovymun/lupus-together-landing-react-ts/README.md

 - **Summary:** Conducted a complete accessibility audit using **Axe DevTools** and **Google Lighthouse**.
 Key improvements included proper ARIA usage, improved keyboard navigation, better color contrast, and semantic HTML structure across all interactive components.
 - **Tools Used:** **Google Lighthouse** (Web Accessibility Audit) and **Axe DevTools** (In-depth Element Level Testing).
 - **Results:** The accessibility score improved from **83% to 100%**, ensuring compliance with modern accessibility standards and a more inclusive user experience.

+##### E2E Testing (Cypress):

+1. **Navbar Scroll functionality:** We implemented an end-to-end test using Cypress to verify the Navbar's scroll behavior:

+- Ensures each navigation link scrolls the user to the correct section.
+- Handles mobile view by opening the hamburger menu automatically.
+- Tested across multiple viewports: _desktop, tablet, and mobile_.
+- Validates smooth scroll and section visibility for a reliable user experience.

 #### Back-end testing (Django + Pytest)